aandr26/AWS-SAP-C01-Study-Guide/docs/10_Deployment_and_Operations/10e_OpsWorks/OpWorks_Overview.md

   * [Apps](https://docs.aws.amazon.com/opsworks/latest/userguide/workingapps.html)

 * **Exam Tips:**
+  * Pretty much only choose when you need Chef or Puppet.
+    * When you already have one
+    * Requirement to automate
+    * If Recipes, Cookbook or Manifests are mentioned.
   * Global service, but you can choose the region to deploy into.
+  * **Modes:**
+    * Puppet Enterprise - AWS Managed Puppet Master Server
+    * Chef Automate - AWS Managed Chef Servers
+    * OpsWorks - AWS Integrated Chef, No servers.
+  * **Recipes and Cookbooks:**
+    * Github
   * **Stacks:**
     * Top level construct
     * Type (Dev, Prod) or function (Finance, Management) of a system.